Explore health content from A to Z.

 Weigh yourself every day, at the same time of day, and in the same kind of clothes.
 Quick weight gain can be a sign of a problem that needs your doctor’s attention.

-You may start doing light work around the house and yard after 2-3 weeks at home.
+You may start doing light work around the house and yard after 2 to 3 weeks at home.
 Don’t lift anything heavier than 5 pounds.
 Until approved by your doctor, avoid mowing the lawn, vacuuming, driving, and doing other activities that could strain your breastbone.

 Ask your doctor when you can expect to return to work.